Ankaray: Route

 Ankaray runs along a 8.527 km mostly east-west route from the Ankara Intercity Coach Terminal in Söğütözü to Dikimevi in northeast Çankaya, consisting of 11 stations.
 The majority of the route is underground, with the exception being the westernmost 0.74 km portion of the line between AŞTİ and Emek stations.
-The route begins at AŞTİ, with he station located on the east side of Mevlana Boulevard, across from the Coach Terminal.
+The route begins at AŞTİ, with the station located on the east side of Mevlana Boulevard, across from the Coach Terminal.
 The route runs within an embankment to Emek, then heads underground about 254 m north of the station.
 The route turns east at Bahriye Üçok Avenue and continues under the Avenue, which becomes Gazi Mustafa Kemal Boulevard near Anıtkabir.
 At Maltepe station, an out-of-system connection to the Ankara railway station is available.
 The line continues east reaching Kızılay, where transfer to M1 and M2 lines are available.
 After Kızılay the Ankaray route continues under Ziya Gökalp Avenue, until Kurtuluş.
 At Kurtuluş, transfer to commuter rail service is available.
 From Kurtuluş the route continues under Cemal Gürsel Avenue until reaching its eastern terminus, Dikimevi.